4.152 Student Affairs & Enrollment Management

 - The driver of any authorized emergency vehicle except an ambulance may:

-- park or stand, irrespective of the provisions of these regulations.
+- park or stand, irrespective of the provisions of these regulations;

-- proceed past a red or stop signal or stop sign.
+- proceed past a red or stop signal or stop sign;

-- exceed the prima facie speed limits so long as he does not endanger life or property.
+- exceed the prima facie speed limits so long as he does not endanger life or property;

 - The exemptions herein granted to an authorized vehicle shall apply only when the driver of any said vehicle while in motion sounds an audible signal by bell or siren, as may reasonably be necessary, and when the vehicle is equipped with at least one (1) lighted lamp displaying a red light visible under normal atmospheric conditions from a distance of five hundred (500) feet to the front of such vehicle.
+Police vehicles are exempted from this requirement.
+Authorization of a police vehicle to operate without a visible red light or an audible bell or siren does not relieve the operator of the duty to operate the vehicle with appropriate regard for the safety of all persons, or the consequences of reckless disregard for the safety of others.

 - The foregoing provisions shall not relieve the driver of an authorized emergency vehicle from the duty to drive with due regard for the safety of all persons, nor shall such provisions protect the driver from the consequences of reckless disregard for the safety of others.